Recent Weakening of the Global Radiative Feedback: Attributing changes in the global radiative feedback parameter to surface temperature patterns

 \section{Attributing changes in the global radiative feedback parameter to surface temperature patterns}

 Which spatial patterns and physical processes led to the historical variations of $\lambda$, in particular the minimum around 1983-2012?
 We attribute the change in $\lambda$ to changes in surface temperature patterns using SHAP values (explained in section~\ref{methods}).
 Fig.~\ref{attr} shows surface temperature patterns and feedback attribution maps for three different periods: 1951-1980, 1981-2010, and 1996-2025 (note an overlap between the latter two periods).
-The temperature patterns indicate how surface temperature varies with global mean temperature in each period and are not necessarily indicative of regional cooling or warming in that period.
+The temperature patterns indicate how local surface temperature varies with global mean temperature in each period and are not necessarily indicative of regional cooling or warming in that period.
 The feedback attribution maps show how much temperature in each grid box contributes to the global feedback parameter, through both local and remote processes.
 The attribution maps are noisy, but the large-scale patterns are robust across different CNN architectures or training data.

 The year 1980 is considered a turning point for the pattern effect \citep{Fueglistaler21,Andrews22,Wu25}, with $\lambda$ strengthening (stabilizing) for 30-year windows ending after 1980 (Fig.~\ref{historical_feedback}).
 After 1980, surface temperature patterns changed notably in the Pacific Ocean, with slower warming or even cooling in the eastern Pacific (Fig.~\ref{attr}a,b,g).
 This pattern change is associated with a weakened positive feedback contribution from the equatorial and subtropical eastern Pacific (Fig.~\ref{attr}d,e,i).
 This is consistent with a switch from positive to negative low cloud feedbacks over the same period, driven mostly by marine cloud decks in the subtropical eastern Pacific \citep{Myers23}.
 Other regions contributed positively to the feedback, such as the central Pacific and the West coast of South America, but the global net effect was a stronger, more stabilizing feedback ($\Delta\lambda \simeq \SI{-1.6}{Wm^{-2}/K}$ between 1951-1980 and 1981-2010).
+The strong feedbacks in the early 2000s might be connected to stabilized global mean temperatures during the global warming hiatus \cite[e.g.,][]{Medhaug17,Hedemann17,Modak21}, but shorter timescales than 30 years need to be considered since the hiatus lasted only around 2000-2012.